Last updated: 13th February 2020

 15 St. Mary’s Road, London W5 5RA (Ealing); 94 Waterford Road, London SW6 2HA (Fulham); 160 New Cavendish St, London W1W 6YR (Fitzrovia)

-This has been described as the best pizza in London, and it is certainly decent, tasty, and well-priced – most of the menu is around £10, with some pizzas going up to £12.
-They have just launched a vegan menu, and opened a new branch in central London, which will certainly make it more accessible.
-I would definitely pop in if I was in search of good pizza in the area.
+This has been described as the best pizza in London, and it is certainly decent, tasty, and well-priced – most of the menu is around £10, with some pizzas going up to £13.
+With a convenient location in Fitzrovia, I would definitely pop in if I was in search of good pizza in the area.

 135 Wardour Street, London W1F 0UT